PSNFriends-Mods/scripts/docs/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
-* Focusing on what is best for the community and/or the moderators of our subreddit
+* Focusing on what is best for the community
-* Showing empathy towards other community members and/or moderators of our subreddit
+* Showing empathy towards other community members

 Examples of unacceptable behavior by participants include: